V1TO-C/IB_MCP/README.md

 > #### Project Status
 > This project is currently under active development.
 Features may be incomplete, and breaking changes may occur.

-#### Motivation: TWS API MCP vs. WEB API MCP?
+## Motivation

 This project is built exclusively on the Interactive Brokers Web API, and this is a deliberate design choice.
 While the TWS API is powerful, the Web API provides a more modern and flexible foundation for the goals of this project.

+### TWS API MCP vs. WEB API MCP?
 **Why not using the TWS API?** The short answer is that the WEB API is planned to be more comprehensive.
-By more comprehensive I mean, it brings account management, specifically reporting into the same place.
+By more comprehensive I mean, it brings account management, specifically reporting, into the same place.
 The two other important reasons are: 1.
 The Web API is standalone.
 It does not require you to run the TWS desktop software or IB Gateway.
 2. Model context protocols (MCPs) are easier to build on top of HTTPS communication rather than TCP/IP sockets.

 **If it is more comprehensive why not using just the WEB API?** Three reasons: 1.
 WEB API is in beta (see [Limitations](#limitations)) 2.
 TWS is faster and more reliable for trading.
 3. TWS has some trading functionalities that the WEB API does not have.